-To ensure the Whatcom County Government identifies and removes barriers by improving internal systems, the Whatcom County Executive's Office, with consultation from the Child & Family Well-being Task Force, will retain an external government audit organization for a multiyear contract.
+To perform the performance audit, the Whatcom County Executive's Office, with consultation from the Child & Family Well-being Task Force, will retain an external government audit organization for a multi-year contract to perform bi-annual performance audits.
 A key component of the external audit will be to analyze the effectiveness of fund administration on the success of the Healthy Children's Fund and identify areas for improvement and development, especially in the early years of implementation.